Company News

 According to KenGen managing director and CEO Abraham Serem, the company will be seeking new geothermal drilling opportunities within the Tana River Basin and in the Rift Valley while expanding existing ones in Western Kenya.

-The company is seeking to deliver 305MW of geothermal power, out of which 280MW will come from Olkaria and 25MW from Eburru Geothermal Plant, whose construction will start immediately it obtains the requisite approvals.
+The company is seeking to deliver 305MW of geothermal power, out of which 280MW will come from Olkaria and 25MW from Eburru Geothermal Plant, whose construction will start immediately after it obtains the requisite approvals.

 KenGen says it will leverage new technology to upgrade its oldest geothermal power plant – 45MW Olkaria 1 – to raise its capacity to more than 60MW.